 WHILE YOU ARE USING SEPTANEST 1:200,000 OR SEPTANEST 1:100,000

 Do not eat or drink anything until the feeling has returned to your mouth.
 You may burn or bite yourself.

 Things to be careful of:

 - Be careful driving or operating machinery until you know how it affects you.
-You may be drowsy and your reflexes may be slow.
+You may be drowsy, or dizzy, and your reflexes may be slow.